kirixvelu/project-108/src/index.md

 ---
 layout: page
 title: "Kiri Vadivelu | Socialist for Scarborough Democracy"
-description: "Real solutions to capitalist crisis in modern society"
+description: "Real solutions to capitalist crisis in modern society where salary do not depend on not understanding reality nor acceptance of comfortable narrative"
 date: 2022-10-05
 eleventyNavigation:
   key: home